thetonymaster/thetonymaster.github.io/_posts/2015-10-18-pipes-and-filters.markdown

 }
 {% endhighlight %}

-As seen on the last figure, `out` is the channel where the result will be written; in this case this filter will read the json and send every single city to the next filter; `go` is used to start a goroutine which receives each of the channels. `filter` is where the processing happens, the channel is inside a `for` loop, which executes the body every time a new message is received.
+As seen on the last figure, `out` is the channel where the result will be written; in this case this filter will read the json and send every single city to the next filter; `go` is used to start a goroutine which receives each of the channels.
+The `filter` function is where the processing happens, the channel is inside a `for` loop, which executes the tasks for each of the filters.

 {% highlight go %}
 func filter(in <-chan []byte, out chan []byte) {
 	for msg := range in {
 {% endhighlight %}

-When all the tasks are done the result is simply written on the out channel and returns to the initial state.
+When all the tasks are done the result is simply written in the out channel and returns to the initial state.

 {% highlight go %}
 res, err := json.Marshal(ct2)